Who we are & what we do

 Advancing culture

-We help to realise projects and activities initiated by museums, heritage institutions, art platforms, archives, galleries and art commissioners in the Netherlands and abroad.
+We contribute to the plans of artists and curators as well as the realisation of projects and activities of museums and other heritage institutions, art venues, archives, galleries and art commissioners in the Netherlands or the Caribbean part of the Kingdom.
 We offer support and safeguard progress, innovation and talent development, and actively connect with audiences throughout the entire Kingdom of the Netherlands.
 We are also responsible for the Dutch entry to the Venice Biennale, and we organise the Prix de Rome and the Prospects talent exhibition during Art Rotterdam.
 Besides the Prix de Rome, we finance several awards to promote talents within the field of art criticism and traditional crafts.
 We help research and essay writing to flourish, and we promote international exchange through organised excursions and an active visitor’s programme.

 Stronger together

 All of our contributions are intended to strengthen the position of the Dutch visual arts and cultural heritage sector, both at home and abroad.
-Whether it’s an artist developing new work or partnering with a museum, a gallery looking to present contemporary visual artists from the Netherlands at an international fair, or a curator keen to conduct research for an exhibition or publication.
+Whether it’s an artist developing new work or partnering with a museum, a gallery looking to present contemporary visual artists from the Netherlands or the Caribbean part of the Kingdom at an international fair, or a curator keen to conduct research for an exhibition or publication.
 We are here to help artists and exhibition makers develop their talent and gain practical experience.
 And when it comes to art platforms, museums and heritage institutions, we support art commissioners, innovative programming, acquisitions and the preservation of collections.

 Do you have questions or would you like more information?